Media

 - Many media outlets offer sponsored article options, allowing you to present your event in a detailed, editorial format.

-A compelling story is essential for generating media interest.
+A compelling story is essential for generating media interest and ‘earned media’ pickup.
 Journalists look for unique angles and perspectives, such as notable speakers, exclusive activities, or the event’s relevance to current trends or local interests.

 - A catchy and informative headline that encapsulates your event.